Self Help Group Project

 Households and communities are supported through economic strengthening activities and child protection structures to provide direct support to the child.
 Furthermore, government systems will be supported and strengthened to provide adequate service required by the child for improved well-being.
 At all these service points, cross cutting issues of child and adult participation, disability, case management and gender are mainstreamed.
 This is done within the Government of Zimbabwe and USAID guidelines and priorities.

-The OVC and Livelihoods program seeks to mitigate the impact of HIV and AIDS by providing comprehensive continuum of services to Zimbabwe’s orphaned and vulnerable children in a sustainable way.
+The Safeguarding and sustainable livelihoods pillar seeks to mitigate the impact of HIV and AIDS by providing comprehensive continuum of services to Zimbabwe’s orphaned and vulnerable children in a sustainable way.
 The program has 3 projects namely, Children Tariro with an OVC and DREAMS component targeting Adolescent Girls and Young Women, Expanded Impact Program and Livelihoods.
 Children Tariro (CT) project provides a critical continuum of care and is earmarked to contribute to epidemic control through social-economic interventions that reduce vulnerability to HIV and AIDS.
 The goal of DREAMS is to help girls develop into Determined, Resilient, Empowered, AIDS-free, Mentored, and Safe women.

 The Livelihoods Project seeks to improve quality of life through responsive crop production technologies and integration of health among poor and vulnerable households in Chimanimani and Chipinge.